khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/Comparing.md

     - **parametric polymorphism**:
         - a function operates on values of a type family rather than just one type
     - **data abstractions**:
+        - the reduction of a particular body of data to a simplified representation of the whole.
     - **lazy evaluation**:
         - relates to when an expression is evaluated.